Visit Samoa from New Zealand!

 Put on your hiking shoes and explore Upolu’s wild side for the day.
 The northeast of Upolu is as wild as it gets with the Uafato Conservation Area packed with native bats and birds.
 Look out for the rare tooth-billed pigeon with its dark burgundy feathers and curved beak.

 On the south coast, you can take a guided canoe tour of the mangrove forests, either from Saanapu or Sataoa villages.

 Finally, the most spectacular waterfall photo-op is Papapapai-Tai Falls, also known as Tiavi Falls.
-Watch the water tumble 100 metres into a dramatic gorge.
-Access is 2.3km south of Lanoto’s Road.
+Watch the water tumble 100 metres (328 feet) into a dramatic gorge.
+Access is 2.3km (1.4 miles) south of Lanoto’s Road.
 Another waterfall well worth discovering is the powerful Sopoaga Falls found on Le Mafa Pass Road.

-Savai’i is Samoa’s largest island at 1065sq km.
+Savai’i is Samoa’s largest island at 1065 sq km (411 sq mi).
 Less developed than Upolu, the landscape is rugged with volcanic features like craters, lava fields and steep gorges.
 If you are spending five days or more in Samoa, then you can’t miss the wanderlust experience this island has to offer.
 Make sure you stock up on food and water at the Salelologa, which is the island’s main service centre.

 For epic sunset views, spend the evening at Falealupo, home of Moso’s Footprint.
 This unusual lava crack is said to the footprint of a giant.
 While in the area, take the Canopy Walkway for treetop views.